openstack/neutron-specs/specs/mitaka/rbac-qos-policies.rst

 API Tests
 ---------
-* Excercise basic CRUD of ACL entries.
+* Excercise basic CRUD of RBAC entries.
-* Make sure qos policies are revealed and hidden as ACL entries are changed
+* Make sure qos policies are revealed and hidden as RBAC entries are changed

 Documentation Impact